Leambr/Devchallenges-404-not-found/README.md

 ![image](https://user-images.githubusercontent.com/95865130/151702623-1bbf532d-ac6f-4dcf-b160-acc7593ad86a.png)

-This project enabled me to practice %, px and em in order to create a resposive page.
+This project enabled me to practice responsive design and flexbox.
 It was also the opportunity to work directly from a design created on Figma.
-Overall, I have improved my knowledge of responsive design and flex-box.

 ### Built With